Tie-decay networks in continuous time and eigenvector-based centralities: Introduction

 \section{Introduction}

 Networks provide a versatile framework to model and analyze complex systems of interacting entities~\cite{newman2010networks}.
-In many complex systems, interaction patterns change in time, and the entities can also leave or enter the system at different times.
-To accurately model and understand such systems, it is essential to incorporate temporal information about their interactions into network representations~\cite{holme2012temporal,holme2015modern,masuda-book}.
-Such time-dependent networks are often called \emph{temporal networks}.
+In many complex systems, interaction patterns change in time and the entities can also leave or enter the system at different times.
+To accurately model and understand such systems, it is essential to incorporate temporal information about their interactions into network representations~\cite{Katz1959, Farmer1987, Wasserman1988, Snijders2001, Carley2003, Belykh2004, braha2006centrality}.
+See Refs.~\cite{holme2012temporal,holme2015modern,masuda-book,holme2019} for overviews of the study of time-dependent networks, which are often also called \emph{temporal networks} or \emph{dynamic networks}.

-One major challenge in the analysis of temporal networks is that one often has to discretize time by aggregating connections into time windows.
+A major challenge in the analysis of temporal networks is that one often has to discretize time by aggregating connections into time windows.
 Given a discrete or discretized set of interactions, one can then analyze communities, important nodes, and other facets of such networks by examining a multilayer-network representation of these interactions~\cite{holme2015modern,kivela2014multilayer,Taylor2015,bazzi2016community}.
-One challenge with aggregation is that there may not be any obvious or even any `correct' size of a time window (even when such aggregation employs non-uniform time windows~\cite{Sulo2010,caceres2011,psorakis2012,psorakis2013probabilistic}).
-A window that is too small risks missing important structures of networks (e.g., by construing a signal as noise), but using an overly large window may obscure important temporal features of time series.
+An important challenge that arises with aggregation is that there may not be any obvious or even any `correct' size of a time window (even when such aggregation employs non-uniform time windows~\cite{Sulo2010,caceres2011,psorakis2012,psorakis2013probabilistic}).
+A window that is too small risks missing important network structures (e.g., by construing a signal as noise), but using an overly large window may obscure important temporal features.
 (See \cite{fenn2012} for one discussion.)
 Moreover, in many social systems, interactions are bursty~\cite{Beguerisse2010,holme2012temporal,kivela2015}, which is a crucial consideration when aggregating interactions~\cite{hoffmann2012generalized} and is potentially a major cause of concern when using homogeneous time windows~\cite{psorakis2012}.
-Bursty interactions not only present a challenge when choosing the width of time windows, but they also challenge \emph{where} to place such windows.
-Shifting time windows forward or backward may significantly alter the statistics of the data, even when one does not change the width of the windows~\cite{kivela2015}.
+Bursty interactions not only present a challenge when choosing the width of the time windows, but they also challenge {where} to place the boundaries such windows.
+Shifting time windows forward or backward may significantly alter the statistics of a data set, even when one does not change the width of the windows~\cite{kivela2015}.